mr-sammyd17/movie-project/README.md

---**THIS CODE DISPLAYS 5 MOVIES AT A TIME ON THE PAGE FROM THE TOP 20 LIST AND ALLOWS USERS TO CYCLE THROUGH THE LIST USING BUTTONS**--
+--**THIS CODE DISPLAYS 5 MOVIES AT A TIME ON THE PAGE FROM THE TOP 20 IMDb LIST AND ALLOWS USERS TO CYCLE THROUGH THE LIST USING BUTTONS**--

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).